Why G1GC is the Best Choice for Garbage Collection in ActiveMQ

-How G1GC helps
+How G1GC Works

-G1GC helps to accomplish these goals by partitioning the JVM heap into segments, or “buckets” as they are often called, of like objects.
+G1GC helps to accomplish these goals by partitioning the JVM heap into segments — or “buckets” as they are often called — of like objects.

-- The garbage collector can correlate similar objects into the same area of memory, and choose either parallel or concurrent mark-sweep garbage collection based on current object behavior
+- The garbage collector can correlate similar objects into the same area of memory, and choose either parallel or concurrent mark-sweep garbage collection based on current object behavior.

-- Segments in memory with the most object waste can be cleaned up first, allowing even an incomplete garbage collection run to clean up as many disposable objects as possible
+- Segments in memory with the most object waste can be cleaned up first, allowing even an incomplete garbage collection run to clean up as many disposable objects as possible.

-- Heap memory fragmentation can be isolated and compacted in segments rather than compacting the entire heap
+- Heap memory fragmentation can be isolated and compacted in segments rather than compacting the entire heap.

-- An exact number for the garbage collection pause can be specified, ensuring the shortest possible span of broker downtime during a parallel garbage collection
+- An exact number for the garbage collection pause can be specified, ensuring the shortest possible span of broker downtime during a parallel garbage collection.

-Note: JDK 1.7_14 or later is recommended if you wish to use G1GC, as JDK <= 1.6 does not provide G1GC, and the functionality was considered experimental until JDK 1.7_14.
+Note: JDK 1.7_14 or later is recommended if you wish to use G1GC.
+JDK <= 1.6 does not provide G1GC, and the functionality was considered experimental until JDK 1.7_14.
 Always use the newest JDK available to you in the desired major release to ensure the greatest possible efficiency, performance, and security.